 Many people have questioned the nature of COVID-19, including how it is spread.
 One of the common questions we’re seeing is, “are rodents spreading coronavirus?”.
 Thankfully, the answer is no. While rodents have been linked to other coronaviruses and other rat-borne diseases, COVID-19 is not one of them as of now.
-The team at Springer Professional Home Services is staying up to date with the novel coronavirus (COVID-19) pandemic and continue to focus on providing our local communities with safe living.
+The team at Springer Professional Home Services is staying up to date with the novel coronavirus (COVID-19) pandemic and continues to focus on providing our local communities with safe living.
 We know this is still a developing situation, and more information is coming out about both the nature of the virus as well as how it is spread.
 For now, we will explore the link between rodents and the diseases they carry.

 Rats, Mice, and Coronavirus